bulingboun/buling.org/_posts/2024-03-12-q-a-with-alumni-furkan-dikmen.md

   - Furkan Dikmen
 math: true
 mermaid: true
-categories: 2023-2024, 2023-2024-2
+categories: 2023-2024 2023-2024-2
 ---

 [Furkan Dikmen](https://furkandikmen.com), who is currently a PhD Candidate at Université Côte d’Azur, graduated from the MA program in Boğaziçi University's Linguistics Department and the BA program in Koç University's English Language and Comparative Literature Department, both with a 4.0 GPA.
 He was a research assistant during his MA studies in Boğaziçi.
+He was kind enough to accept our invitation and answer our questions about her journey and academic pursuits.

 {% include embed/instagram.html id='C4KoeK8MJvi' %}